When Should You Start Doing Pelvic Floor Exercises in Pregnancy?

 Pregnancy is an exciting and rewarding experience, but it also comes with plenty of new responsibilities.
 One of those responsibilities is making sure to look after yourself before, during and after your pregnancy.

 Treating your body correctly can have a dramatic effect on your experience of pregnancy, labour and birth.
 Making time to attend antenatal classes is a great way to learn about the changes to your body and what you need to do to manage your pregnancy.
-Pelvic floor exercises are a common part of antenatal classes.
+Pelvic floor exercises are a common part of online antenatal classes.
 In just a few minutes a day, pelvic floor exercises can transform the way your body handles pregnancy and prevent you from developing ongoing issues after giving birth.

 What Are Pelvic Floor Exercises?